nordeim/The-Scent-oa5/docs/prompt_to_fix_10.md

 ---
 Please carefully review the "diff" command output comparing the newly generated `js/man.js` against the original version shared earlier. using line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
 Do a very detailed comparison and analysis before giving your conclusion.

 ---
+Your newly generated `js/main.js` is much smaller than the original version enclosed in `content_of_code_files_3.md` shared earlier.
+Please carefully review the "diff" command output attached comparing the newly generated `js/man.js` against the original version shared earlier.
+You will use line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
+Do a very detailed comparison and analysis before giving your conclusion.
+Create a new complete updated `js/main.js` to add back other features or functions in the original version.

+Help me to create a sql script to make the necessary changes to the `orders` table.
+The existing database schema for the `orders` table:

+Next carefully review the "diff" output for `models/Order.php` to double check that no other features and functions in the original version enclosed in the file `content_of_code_files_2.md` shared earlier have been accidentally left out in your newly generated version.

+---
 awesome job so far! now use the same rigorous and meticulous approach to carefully review your previously updated technical design specification document and update it again with the added changes made since. you have to carefully update it with the current status of the codebase (including the newly updated files) to ensure accuracy and completeness of the TDS.
 Make the the updated TDS as detailed as possible with more explanations and examples and code snippets to make it useful as a handbook to onboard new developers to the project.